Nuclear energy is one of the largest sources of emissions-free power in the world.

 In fact, some in the industry actually consider it a valuable resource.

 Don’t worry, we’ll get you up to speed with these 5 fast facts on spent fuel that is generated from commercial nuclear power reactors in operation today.

-1. Commercial used nuclear fuel is a solid
+1. Commercial spent nuclear fuel is a solid

-2. The U.S. generates about 2,000 metric tons of used fuel each year
+2. The U.S. generates about 2,000 metric tons of spent fuel each year

-3. Spent fuel from U.S. commercial nuclear power reactors is stored at more than 70 sites in 34 U.S. states
+3. Spent fuel from U.S. commercial nuclear power reactors is stored at more than 70 sites in 35 states

-For the foreseeable future, the fuel can safely stay at the reactor sites or a future consolidated interim storage facility until a permanent disposal solution is determined by the federal government.
+For the foreseeable future, the spent fuel can safely stay at the reactor sites or a future consolidated interim storage facility until a permanent disposal solution is determined by the federal government.

-4. Used fuel is safely transported across the United States
+4. Spent fuel is safely transported across the United States

-Over the last 55 years, more than 2,500 cask shipments of used fuel have been transported across the United States without any radiological releases to the environment or harm to the public.
+Over the last 55 years, more than 2,500 cask shipments of spent fuel have been transported across the United States without any radiological releases to the environment or harm to the public.

 The fuel is shipped in transportation casks that are designed to withstand more than 99 percent of vehicle accidents, including water immersion, impact, punctures and fires.

-More than 90% of its potential energy still remains in the fuel, even after 5 years of operation in a reactor.
+More than 90% of its potential energy still remains in the fuel, even after five years of operation in a reactor.

-The United States does not currently recycle used nuclear fuel but foreign countries, such as France, do.
+The United States does not currently recycle spent nuclear fuel but foreign countries, such as France, do.

-There are also some advanced reactor designs in development that could consume or run on used nuclear fuel in the future.
+There are also some advanced reactor designs in development that could consume or run on spent nuclear fuel in the future.

-Learn more about our work with nuclear waste.
+Learn more about our work with spent nuclear fuel.